TobyBaril/EarlGrey/README.md

 # Changes in Latest Release

+Earl Grey v7.0.2 adds RepeatLandscapes for _Penelope_-like elements and SINEs.
+Importantly, the `-norna` option in RepeatMasker is no longer invoked as default behaviour, which will improver the detection and masking of small tRNA-derived SINEs.

+### Previous Changes

 Earl Grey v7.0.1 patches the summary table generation, where LINEs and Penelopes were being counted in both categories for nested repeats only.

 ☕ Earl Grey v7.0.0 is here!